sudhirkumarojhaa/StayTuned/README.md

 # StayTuned
-### React Native
+### React Native App
-An app build using React native for Current News Updates
+An app build using React native for Current News Updates , so connect yourself to StayTuned